LaxmanSudhan/LEC-AI-Retrieval-Honest-Comparison/README.md

 | Hybrid | 45ms | Most queries (balanced) | When one retriever is confidently wrong |
 | Reranker | 7200ms* | Precision, challenging queries | Speed (violates constraint) |

-*Would fix with GPU or smaller model in production.

-**Claim**: For this corpus under 1s latency constraint, **hybrid with RRF** is the best configuration — it never fails catastrophically and runs in 45ms.
+**Claim**: For this corpus under 1s latency constraint, **hybrid with RRF** is the best configuration.
 The reranker is more accurate but too slow for the constraint.